 - Published date:

-The Digital Scholarship Training Programme creates opportunities for staff to develop necessary skills and knowledge to support emerging areas of modern scholarship.
+The Digital Scholarship Training Programme has been running since 2012, and creates opportunities for staff to develop necessary skills and knowledge to support emerging areas of modern scholarship.

 - Staff are familiar and conversant with the foundational concepts, methods and tools of digital scholarship.